scrapinghub/web-poet/docs/intro/from-ground-up.rst

 Differences from a previous example:

-* instead of dicts with "url" and "text" fields, :class:`~.ResponseData` instances are used. :class:`~.ResponseData` is a simple structure with two fields ("url" and "html"), defined by web-poet;
+* instead of dicts with "url" and "text" fields, :class:`~.HttpResponse` instances are used. :class:`~.HttpResponse` is a simple structure with two fields ("url" and "body"), defined by web-poet;
   it is just a data container which standardizes the field names and the meaning of these fields.
 * instead of ``extract_book`` function we got ``BookPage`` class,